Alert Message Please update your browser.

 How Chase Credit Journey's® personalized action plan can help you prepare for a large purchase

 When you're about to make a major life decision, such as buying your first car or home, you could face a range of different emotions.
-Excitement, fear, anxiety and varieties of stress may emerge when you contemplate how to tackle a big purchase such as a new car or mortgage.
+Excitement, fear, anxiety and varieties of stress may emerge.

 But what if there was a way to feel a little less overwhelmed and a little more prepared?

 That's where credit planning with Chase Credit Journey® comes in.
-This free online tool gives you access to resources that can help you prepare for major purchases even if you do not have an existing account with Chase.
+This free online tool powered by Experian™ gives you access to resources that can help you prepare for major purchases even if you do not have an existing account with Chase.
 In this article, you will learn:

 How your credit score can help with your purchase

-Maybe you didn't realize how important your credit score would be when it came to landing ideal rates on a car loan.
-However, with a little research, you've come to understand that even a small difference in your annual percentage rate (APR) can save you thousands.
+Maybe you didn't realize how important your credit score can be when it came to landing ideal rates on a car loan.
+Though there are other factors that also come into play.

 Why a personalized action plan can help

-Now that you know how a good credit score can help with planning your large purchase, maybe you're realizing that you want to improve your credit score.
+Now that you know that a good credit score can help with planning your large purchase, maybe you're realizing that you want to improve your credit score.
 But how?

 When you enroll in Credit Journey®, you'll have access to the credit planning feature, a resource to help you increase your credit score.
-You can input your specific goal (say, planning to buy a car) and receive a personalized action plan provided by Experian™ to help improve your credit score by at least 5 points.
+You can input your specific goal (say, planning to buy a car), choose a timeframe and receive a personalized action plan provided by Experian™ to help improve your credit score.
 These action items are listed out for you in clear, concise steps so that the journey of improving your credit score won't feel so daunting.

-By mapping out your goals, adjusting your budget and taking action on your personalized plan, you can set yourself up for achieving the credit score you want.
-You'll also see how your score changes over time as you start to take the actions recommended.
-With score refreshes, you can track how your score progresses over time.
+By mapping out your goals, adjusting your budget and taking action on your personalized plan, and adopting healthy financial habits you can set yourself up for achieving the credit score you want.
+You may see how your score changes over time as you start to take the actions recommended.
+By checking your score regularly, you can track how your score progresses over time.

 How your purchase can affect your credit score